guilro/wp-menu-export/readme.txt

 Menu Export allows you to embed your menu markup on other websites.

+== Description ==

+Menu Export allows you to embed your menu markup on other websites.

 If you have other application than Wordpress that you serve to your users, you may keep Wordpress as the Single Source Of Truth for your main menu.

-== Description ==

 Here is how to use :